cyberark/cyberark-aws-auto-onboarding/README.md

 5. To connect to new instances, PSM must have a network connection to the target devices
 6. The expected maximum number of instances must be within the number of accounts license limits
 7. In the "UnixSSH" platform, set the "ChangeNotificationPeriod" value to 60 sec (this platform will be used for managing Unix accounts, and setting this parameter gives the instance time to boot before attempting to change the password)
+8. In the "WinServerLocal" platform, set the "ChangeNotificationPeriod" value to 60 sec (this platform will be used for managing Unix accounts, and setting this parameter gives the instance time to boot before attempting to change the password)
-8. Dedicated Vault user for the solution with the following authorizations (not Admin):
+9. Dedicated Vault user for the solution with the following authorizations (not Admin):

 | General Vault Permissions|
 | ------ |
 |Add Safes|

-9. If the Keypair and/or the Unix Accounts Safes already exist (not created by the solution), the Vault user must be the owner of these Safes with the following permissions:
+10. If the Keypair and/or the Safes already exist (not created by the solution), the Vault user must be the owner of these Safes with the following permissions:

 |Key Pair Safe Permissions|
 | ------ |